Research Challenge Trust Fund (RCTF) history

-- Mission Support: Program funds can be used to support research and graduate missions, and programs of distinction or applied research programs approved by the Council for Postsecondary Education.
-Consideration will be given to mission support activities such as: (1) expenditures that enhance the research capability of university libraries (i.e., books, journals, research materials, media, and equipment); (2) start-up costs, equipment and supplies that support faculty, graduate student or undergraduate student research activities; (3) funding for visiting scholars, lecture series and faculty exchange; and (4) expenditures for the dissemination of research findings (i.e., nationally prominent publications and presentations at conferences, symposiums, seminars or workshops).
+- Mission Support: Program funds can be used to support research and graduate missions at all institutions, and programs of distinction or applied research programs approved by the Council at the comprehensive institutions.
+Consideration will be given to mission support activities such as: (1) expenditures that enhance the research capability of university libraries (i.e., books, journals, research materials, media, and equipment); (2) start-up costs, equipment, and supplies that support faculty, graduate student, or undergraduate student research activities; (3) funding for visiting scholars, lecture series, and faculty exchange; and (4) expenditures for the dissemination of research findings (i.e., nationally prominent publications and presentations at conferences, symposiums, seminars, or workshops).
 However, priority will be given to mission support expenditures that encourage the research related activities of faculty and students.
 Expenditures for general personnel expenses that are not directly linked to an endowed chair or professor do not qualify as mission support activities.

 Endowment minimums found in Administrative Regulation 8:4 shall apply to each of these gift types.